 - that we provide a safe, supportive and welcoming environment for staff, students and visitors.

 We promote diversity and inclusiveness through a range of activities and initiatives, for example, we have childcare, prayer and contemplation facilities, a range of flexible working initiatives and a range of staff networks.
-Further information can be obtained from the Equality Policy Unit.
+Further information can be obtained from the Equality and Inclusion Unit.

 As a new member of staff, you can request a mentor to support you here.